SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Yashika Gogia

-Yeah.
-Good evening everyone.
-So I just had one question.
-I wanted to gain some clarification on Libexa Setamine.
+Yes.
+Good evening, everyone.
+I just had one question.
+I wanted to gain some clarification on lisdexamfetamine.
 What’s the product status?
-As we heard previously that GPI received the approval for the same achievable tablets in December 24th and then in January 25th the capsules.
-Is there any revenue recognition also?
-I just wanted to gain Some insight for mistakes?
+As we heard previously that GPI received FDA approval for the same chewable tablets in December ’24 and then in January ’25, the capsules.
+Is there any revenue recognition also, I just wanted to gain some insight for lisdexamfetamine?

-Yes, it’s been sure.
-It’s been four quarters since we’ve launched Liftex caps and tabs and it provides a meaningful revenue addition to our U.S. business.
+Yes, sure.
+Yes.
+It’s been four quarters since we’ve launched lisdexa caps and tabs and it provides a meaningful revenue addition to our U.S. business.

 Yashika Gogia